cs50puyo/cs50appuyo-website/_posts/2017-10-06-motivational-talk.md

 ---
 layout: post
 title:  "Motivational Talk: Why Should everybody learn how to program?"
-subtitle: "A talk to encourage students to apply to CS50 Puyo"
+subtitle: "A talk to encourage students to apply to CS50 AP Puyo"
 date: 2017-10-06
 background: '/img/posts/01.jpg'
 ---